chancehowarth33/personal_projects/README.md

 # personal-projects
-a repository of coding projects in a variety of languages to showcase my ability
+This is a repositoy of my coding projects, each project is on its own branch with the title being the projects name.
+If you have any questions feel free to email me at howarthchance@gmail.com Thanks for visiting!